cliftonh02/ruby-oop-inheritance/readme.md

 One benefit of Ruby is that it is much easier to determine what context we are working in.
 Unlike Javascript, we cannot redefine what context we are working with using methods like `.bind` `.call` or `.apply`.

-### You Do: Keep Building `Person` (15 minutes / 0:55)
+### You Do: Keep Building `Person`

 > 10 minutes exercise.
 5 minutes review.

 Make the following additions to our `Person` class.
 It is up to you to determine whether you should use an instance or class method.

+Include:
 * A method that checks to see if a `Person` is old enough to vote.
 * A method that returns the number of `Person` instances that have been created.
 * A method that counts the number of `Person` instances that have been created.
 * A method that compares two people and determines which one is older.

-## Break (10 minutes / 1:05)
+## Break

-## Inheritance (15 minutes / 1:20)
+## Inheritance

 Just like we get traits from our parents, we can use a feature called **inheritance** to create multiple classes (children) that share properties and methods from their parents.

-You won't need to write parent / child classes much in this class, but we will use inheritance to give some of our classes additional functionality, especially with rails in a few weeks.
+You won't need to write parent / child classes much in this class, but we will use inheritance to give some of our classes additional functionality, especially with rails next week.

 We've added a `say_age` method to `Person` below to better illustrate how inheritance works in Ruby.